Sir Harry Burrard, 1st Baronet, of Lymington: Biography

 In 1808 he was selected to supersede Sir Arthur Wellesley.
 He arrived on the coast of Portugal on 19 August, and wisely decided not to interfere with Sir Arthur Wellesley's arrangements.
-On 21 August Jean-Andoche Junot attacked Sir Arthur's position at Vimeiro, and was successfully beaten off, and the English general had just ordered Ronald Ferguson to pursue the beaten enemy, when Burrard assumed the chief command, and, believing the French had a reserve as yet untouched, forbade Ferguson to advance.
+On 21 August Jean-Andoche Junot attacked Sir Arthur's position at Vimeiro, and was successfully beaten off, and the British general had just ordered Ronald Ferguson to pursue the beaten enemy, when Burrard assumed the chief command, and, believing the French had a reserve as yet untouched, forbade Ferguson to advance.
 The very next day Sir Hew Dalrymple assumed the chief command, and made the Convention of Cintra, with the full concurrence of Burrard, while Wellesley was ordered to do so due to his opposition to the convention.
 All three generals were recalled, and a court of inquiry was appointed to examine their conduct.
 Burrard succinctly declared the reasons for his course of action on 21 August.
 While the inquiry officially absolved all three, unofficially the blame fell on Burrard and Dalrymple.
 Wellesley soon returned to active duty in Portugal, while Burrard and Dalrymple were pushed into a series of obscure administrative posts and never again held an active command.

 Burrard never applied for another command, but in 1810 as senior lieutenant-colonel he assumed the command of the Brigade of Guards in London.
 He died at Calshot Castle near Fawley, Hampshire, on 17 October 1813.
 He was buried in Lymington churchyard.
 He was succeeded by his eldest surviving son, Charles (1793–1870), an officer who rose to the rank of admiral in the Royal Navy and on whose death in 1870 the baronetcy became extinct.